COM-497-Spring2020/Old-Buran-Bot/README.md

 ## Design Decisions

 * Written in Go
-* Using an SQL Database
+* Using a SQL Database
-* Allowing Screenshots
+* Allowing users to upload screenshots
 * Using Gentoo to host the database
 * Using portable code that can be hosted in cloud environments
 * Allowing interaction with database via Discord